Diet for Stress Management Slideshow: Stress-Reducing Foods

 Avocados

-One of the best ways to reduce high blood pressure is to get enough potassium -- and half an avocado has more potassium than a medium-sized banana.
-Guacamole, made from avocado, just might be a healthy alternative when stress has you craving a high-fat treat.
+One of the best ways to reduce high blood pressure is to get enough potassium, and half an avocado has more potassium than a medium-sized banana.
+A little bit of guacamole, made from avocado, might be a good choice when stress has you craving a high-fat treat.
 Avocados are high in fat and calories, though, so watch your portion size.

 Herbal Supplements

 There are many herbal supplements that claim to fight stress.
-One of the best studied is St. John's wort, which has shown benefits for people with mild-to-moderate depression.
+One of the best studied is St. John's wort, which has shown benefits for people with mild to moderate depression.
 Although more research is needed, the herb also appears to reduce symptoms of anxiety and PMS.
 There is less data on valerian root, another herb said to have a calming effect.
-Tell your health care provider about any supplements you take, so they can check on any possible interactions.
+Tell your doctor about any supplements you take, so they can check on any possible interactions.

 De-Stress With Exercise